gamebooster/soundboard/README.md

    or `cargo install soundboard` (compile time is a coffee break)
 2. create soundboard config directory with soundboards (see below for example config)
 3. provide virtual microphone (instructions below)
-4. (optional) add youtube-dl and mkvextract to PATH variable to use youtube links as source
+4. (optional) add `youtube-dl` and `mkvextract` to PATH variable to use youtube as source
+5. (optional) provide `spotify-user` and `spotify-pass` via args, config, or env to use spotify as source.
+You need a premium account.

 ## default usage